rkl-gilro/COCO/README.md

 **Purpose:**

-To test the impact of silencing the local surround cue, which typically stabilizes colour perception through contrasts between the object and its surrounding background.
+To test the impact of silencing the local surround cue on colour constancy performance.

 **Implementation:**

-The target object (a lizard) was placed on a consistent, self-illuminated leaf with a fixed chromaticity regardless of illuminant colour.
+The target object (a lizard) was placed in a self-illuminated leaf with a fixed chromaticity regardless of the illuminant colour.

-**Effect:**

-This manipulation ensured that the immediate background contrast (local surround) remained constant and neutral, isolating the role of this cue in colour constancy.